 Rice said he is seeking guidance to ensure it doesn’t happen again.

-"I am deeply sorry for what I did Saturday night.
+“I am deeply sorry for what I did Saturday night.
 It was wrong and reckless.
-I made a horrible mistake by joining into the singing and encouraging others to do the same,” Parker Rice said in a statement
+I made a horrible mistake by joining into the singing and encouraging others to do the same,” Parker Rice said in a statement printed by the newspaper.

 “I made a horrible mistake by joining into the singing and encouraging others to do the same.”

 A statement from Pettit’s parents said their son made a horrible mistake.
 They apologized to the “entire African-American community,” students and university faculty.

 “He is a good boy, but what we saw in those videos is disgusting.
 While it may be difficult for those who only know Levi from the video to understand, we know his heart, and he is not a racist,” Brody and Susan Pettit said.

 CNN has reached out to both students, but has not heard back.
 A spokesman for the Pettit family confirmed that Levi Pettit was in the video but has declined CNN’s request for an interview.